- Publisher policies

 Transfer to Development

 For papers submitted to Development with reports from another journal, authors should supply the full reports from all reviewers and the name of the journal.
 Reformatting of your manuscript is not required at this stage.
 Please note that we may contact the journal from which the reviews originated to confirm details and request reviewer identities.
 We do not require that you have revised the manuscript, but do ask that you provide a full point-by-point response to the reviews.
 Where possible, we will make a decision on the likely suitability of the paper for Development based on these previous reviews, but may need to seek additional expert advice.
+We also encourage you to alert us to any public peer reviews available on a preprinted version of your manuscript.

 Development is an affiliate journal for Review Commons – as with transfers from other journals, we will aim to make decisions based on the reports provided by Review Commons, but may require further input.